 In 2016, Catania confirmed this defensive leap-and-shock tactic of the eel experimentally .
 He used an innovative approach to demonstrate this.
 He lowered an artificial conductive arm coated with LEDs into a tank from above.
 When the eel jumped out of the water and ‘electrocuted’ the artificial hand, the LEDs lit up, confirming the high voltage applied by the eel.
 He repeated the same with a fake crocodile head and saw the same.
 Here’s a video showing these experiments.

 To top it all, last year, Catania went a step ahead and tested how much electricity passes through an actual prey himself .
 He wore a conductive glove on top of a rubber glove on his hand and lowered it into the eel-tank.
 A connecting wire measured the current passing through his hand when the eel struck.
 In his report, Catania described the shock to be painful enough to jerk away his hand, comparing it to walking into an electric fence on a farm- not harmful enough to cause permanent damage but enough to deter one from touching it again.
 Check out the video of Catania being zapped himself (electric charge release shown in red)

-While on one hand, researchers like Catania are working on understanding the mechanism of this electric creature, few other researchers are trying to find applications based on this mechanism: biomimetics (if you need a reminder, I had written about how researchers are trying to mimic natural materials into technology last year).
+While on one hand, some researchers are working on understanding the mechanism of this electric creature, others are trying to find applications based on this mechanism: biomimetics (if you need a reminder, I had written about how researchers are trying to mimic natural materials into technology last year).
 In one such interesting study inspired by the electric eel, researchers created an artificial battery made from stacks of gels that generates up to 110 V .
-I won’t write about that work here, as I am already covering the same for a news publication, but I will soon upload a link once I am done with the article for those of you who are interested.
+If you are interested in reading more about this biomimetic device, check out my story in Biotechniques News.

 Hope you enjoyed these ‘shocking’ videos of the electric eel.
 Stay tuned for more exciting upcoming posts soon.